-Obstructing Justice Defense Attorneys
+Obstructing Justice Defense Attorney

 Obstruction of justice in Alabama is defined as using a false identity if he or she uses identification documents or identifying information of another person or a fictitious person to avoid summons, arrest, prosecution, or to impede a criminal investigation.
 Obstruction of justice is a very broad area of law that includes many unlawful acts, such as: